wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

   in public databases: 1000 genomes, HapMap, Mills, etc (see the full list of sources on the step 0.2)
 * For likely-false-positive variants, we use variants with the lowest quality scores, provided py the variant caller.

-In this documentation the TP and FP abbreviations stand for likely-true-positive and likely-false-positive.
+In this documentation, the TP and FP abbreviations stand for likely-true-positive and likely-false-positive.

 Variant QC uses the optional pedigree file detailing trios existing in the dataset.
 The file should follow the [FAM file](https://www.cog-genomics.org/plink/1.9/formats#fam)